 Peace Schools set their own goals and plan, but elements of a ‘peace school’ may include:

 - exploring and sharing Wales’ peace heritage through piloting curriculum materials linked to the stories of individuals and groups who have promoted peace in Wales, or through critically examining the impact of war on communities;

-- participating in other project activities, such as our annual Schools Conference or Peace Heroes Competition;
+- participating in project activities, such as WCIA’s annual Peace Schools Conference or Young Peacemakers Awards;

 - involving learners in producing and signing up to a whole-school statement reflecting a commitment to peace;